varnishcache/varnish-cache/.circleci/README.rst

 More
 -------------

 - This setup can be easily extended for any CPU architectures supported by QEMU and for any Linux distributions which have Docker image.
-To do this one needs to add a ``ARCH_DISTRO_RELEASE`` step.
+To do this one needs to add a new ``package`` job with the proper parameters for it.
 - At the moment the setup uses *raw* Docker images and installs the required Linux distribution dependencies before running the tests/build/packaging code.
 This could be optimized to save some execution time by creating custom Docker images that extend the current ones and pre-installs the required dependencies.